sahiljena/scaler-sde-intern/README.md

-    ├── app.js             <- Main Express app containing all the api routes ├── index.js           <- startup js file intializing the app and the port ├── package.json       <- Containing the required node modules start up scripts etc ├── middlewares        <- Middleware to check if user is authenticated ├── models
+    ├── app.js             <- Main Express app containing all the api routes ├── index.js           <- startup js file intializing the app and the port ├── package.json       <- Containing the required node modules start up scripts etc ├── models
     |   ├── Interview.js             <- database schema for interviews
     |   └── Particpant.js            <- database schema for participant